StackableRegiments/analyticalmetlx/docs/guide-learning.md

 ## Group Editor

-The teacher can use this screen to move students between [Groups](guide-groups.html).
+The group editor shows the teacher the [Groups](guide-groups.html) on the current group page.
+Students can also be dragged and dropped into different groups.

 ## Participants